Atlas-of-Kaeon/The-One-Library/The One Library/2 - Collection/1 - References/1 - Guides/2 - Archives/README.md

 # Archive Links

 This document provides links to external archives.
-Many of the texts in the Library of Github's core section were sourced from them.
+Many of the texts in the One Library's core section were sourced from them.

 ## Project Gutenberg: [https://www.gutenberg.org/]